yuvalk/enhancements/enhancements/network/communication-matrix.md

 implementation that is proposed here, and expand on reasons for not choosing alternatives in the Alternatives section at the end of the document.

+### phase 1: Openshift core only, MNO only, ingress (listening) only
+we start with an empty firewall configuation structure. enable the firewall at the begining of origin-tests run and then start adding configuration till all tests passes.

+we will also add another test, after cluster is configured to pull all tcp and udp listening ports and compare them with that firewall structure. that test can simply issue a `ss` command on each node (or at least on one master and one worker)

+then we can use the information gather to produce the actual matrix.

+to verify we never diverge and to keep the communication flow document up to date we propose it will be generated content (ie - not commited to the openshift-docs repo)

+### phases XXXX

+### Phase operators: infrastructure for operators comm matrix
+each operator would provide it's own communication matrix in a similar consumable strucutre. each operator will need to introduce a similar test into

 ### Workflow Description